ReadyTalk/avian-website/_includes/about.md

 ## About Avian

+**PLEASE NOTE: This project is no longer being maintained or supported.**

 Avian is a lightweight virtual machine and class library designed to provide a useful subset of Java's features, suitable for building self-contained applications.

 ### Efficient